• Skip to primary navigation

 Busy boards, also called activity boards, are tactile learning tools designed to help toddlers develop their fine motor skills.
 Not only are busy boards fun and interactive, but they can help to teach problem-solving, cause and effect, and other important skills.

-Are busy boards Montessori education toys?
+Are busy boards Montessori educational toys?

 Unfortunately, the word “Montessori” has become a marketing gimmick and not every product out there with Montessori in its name follows the original teaching method philosophy.